 Financial assets at FVTPL: These assets are subsequently measured at fair value.
-Net gains and losses, including any interest or dividend income, are recognised in profit or loss.
+Net gains and losses, including any interest or dividend income, are recognised in statement of profit and loss.

 Financial assets at amortised cost: These assets are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
-Interest income, foreign exchange gains and losses and impairment are recognised in profit or loss.
-Any gain or loss on derecognition is recognised in profit or loss.
+Interest income, foreign exchange gains and losses and impairment are recognised in statement of profit and loss.
+Any gain or loss on derecognition is recognised in statement of profit and loss.